semgrep/semgrep-docs/docs/writing-rules/private-rules.md

 ### What happens if a rule with the same ID is published?

 Rules are required to have unique IDs.
-If a rule with the same ID as an existing rule is published, it will override the previous rule.
+If a rule with the same ID as an existing rule is published, it will overwrite the previous rule.

 <MoreHelp />